leonardogiannini/scouting/batch/README.md

 #### Data

-RAW scouting data is already available, but it stores huge FED and track info, so we first skim it with CRAB to events with
->=2 Scouting Muons and >=1 DV, and we add some extra information, while preserving the EDM structure.
-So in principle, one can run the same
+RAW scouting data is already available, but it stores huge FED and track info, so we first skim it with CRAB to events with at least 2 Scouting Muons and at least 1 Scouting Vertex, and we add some extra information, while preserving the EDM structure.
-CMSSW code on these new ntuples to add/compute other stuff.
+So in principle, one can run the same CMSSW code on these new ntuples to add/compute other stuff.
 * Do `. install_cmssw.sh`.
 This sets up a CMSSW environment with some EDFilters and some EDAnalyzers.
 (Note that `Scouting/NtupleMaker/test/producer.py` is the relevant PSet for slim/skimming)

 ##### Manual way